-Synology Mesh quick review: It’s quite fantastic
+Synology Mesh: It’s fantastic

-Like all Wi-Fi systems, you use one of the hardware units as the primary router which connects to the Internet.
+Like all Wi-Fi systems, you use one of the hardware units as the primary router, which connects to the Internet.
 After that, you can add more hardware units, wirelessly or via network cables, to extend the home network.

 What you can expect from a Synology mesh system